AnilKumar-nani/Making_Anagram_-function/README.md

 initially i took two strings

     	String a="";
 	String b="";

-and then compared b0th strings with for lopps
+and then compared b0th strings with for lopps if str1 had the similar character it will add to a or it will add to deletion.

     for(int i=0;i<str1.length();i++)
 		{